Summary

 Notable Quotes

-"AI is valuable when it extrapolates away mundane work."
+"AI is valuable in design when it extrapolates away mundane work."

-"AI should serve as a partner to UX professionals, not a replacement for their expertise."
+"AI should be a partner to UX professionals, not a replacement for UX expertise."

 More Videos